"It is better to have a permanent income than to be fascinating."

 I have mixed feelings about advances on first books.
 They are hard to get, for one thing, and are usually so small that they tie you up without appreciably improving your financial situation.
 Also, I have seen a lot of writers stop writing or at least slow down after getting an advance.
 They have a feeling of completion after making a deal.
 That’s bad news creatively.
 If you are within a few months of having a finished, edited manuscript, I advise you to carry on without an advance, without that false feeling of completion, without that bit of good news to announce to a lot of people before the job is really done.

-Calvin Trillin's contract negotiation advice is colored by a an insider's cynicism fed by extravagant author lunches and familiarity with the entire publishing scene - not a law degree.
+Calvin Trillin's contract negotiation advice is colored by an insider's cynicism fed by extravagant author lunches and familiarity with the entire publishing scene - not a law degree.
 His singular advice was “the advance for a book should be at least as much as the cost of the lunch at which it was discussed.”

 A corollary to Trillins’ formula governing advances: The cost of clearing permissions should never exceed the size of the advance.
 Think carefully about the book you want to write as the cost of clearing rights to previously published material can bankrupt you.